redhat-cip/edeploy/docs/AHC.rst

 Simultaneous plotting
 `````````````````````
-When debugging or developping, it is useful to compare several benchmarks ran in different conditions.
+When debugging or developing, it is useful to compare several benchmarks ran in different conditions.
 To insure not comparing apple & pears, it is mandatory reusing the exact same benchmark definition.
 If this condition is not matched, the simultaneous plotting will be refused.